Skip to content

 Oxygen concentrator: Safety considerations to keep in mind

 Oxygen concentrators are reliable, safe, and easy to use.
-But like any medical device, there are some important safety considerations to keep in mind when using an oxygen concentrator to ensure patient safety.
+But like any healthcare device, there are important safety measures to follow when using a Continuous Flow Oxygen Concentrator.
+Proper care ensures both patient safety and device longevity.

 1. Keep Oxygen Concentrators Clean and Dry

-Do not use aerosol sprays near the oxygen concentrator as they can be flammable
+Do not use aerosol sprays near the device as they may be flammable and increase fire risk.

-Proper placement of the nasal cannula or oxygen mask is vital for efficient oxygen delivery.
-Improper placement can lead to reduced oxygen levels and carbon dioxide buildup.
+Correct placement of the nasal cannula or mask ensures efficient oxygen delivery and prevents low oxygen or carbon dioxide buildup.

-Properly clean and change the nasal cannula regularly to prevent illness or infection
+Regularly clean and replace the cannula to avoid infections or illness.

 9. Avoid Overuse